-- Patients with insurance who failed to follow the insurance company’s rules for pre- certification, or who seek treatment at a Bronson facility when Bronson is not the preferred provider for the insurance plan (except in emergency situations).
+- Patients with insurance who do not follow the insurance company’s rules for pre-certification, coordination of benefits (COB) or who seek treatment at a Bronson facility when Bronson is not the preferred provider for the insurance plan.
+This does not apply to emergency situations.

 - Managed Medicaid plans and Medicare Advantage plans are eligible despite no participation.